Piano & Band Leader

 Katie has also performed as a backing vocalist with artists as diverse as KT Tunstall, Fyfe Dangerfield, Jon Allen, Michael Ball, Mica Paris, Fran Healy, Craig David, Tony Hadley, Marti Pellow, Il Divo, Suzi Quatro and Elio Pace at Hyde Park Arena for Elvis Forever.
 She was also featured as a solo backing vocalist in the Friday Night is Music Night’s Christmas Eve special with Barbara Windsor.

 Katie recently sang backing vocals on Russell Watson’s UK tour and is on the DVD of his Royal Albert Hall performance released this Christmas.
-In June 2011 Katie was cast in the UK Tour of Dreamboats and Petticoats, completing the tour in December 2011.
+Katie has starred in professional productions of Dreamboats and Petticoats, Priscilla Queen of the Desert and Sweet Charity.

 Our male vocalist Callum comes from a family of entertainers and started performing at a young age alongside his father.
 He then participated in a number of shows in his native Jersey, including The Rocky Horror Picture Show, Rent and The Producers.